 This is your opportunity to experience the incredible sights of Thailand with your fellow volunteers.

 24/7 SupportWe know you’ll love the independence but it’s also a huge step so be assured we will support you all the way.

 Briefing & Orientation

-You will fly into Bangkok’s Suvarnabhumi Airport and take an internal flight to Chiang Rai, where you will meet an AV representative.
+You will fly into Bangkok’s Suvarnabhumi Airport and take an internal flight to Chiang Rai, where you will meet your Africa & Asia Venture representative.
 Together you will travel to Tha Ton, about one and a half hours through some of northern Thailand’s stunning scenery – your base for the orientation course.

 - Thai history, culture, customs and polite behaviour